Campus Improvement Plan

 Spring 2023: 395 students completed one or more advanced courses

-Evaluation Data Sources: Skyward course data (AAC and AP courses in middle school)
+Evaluation Data Sources: Skyward course data (AAC courses in middle school)

-Performance Objective 7 - COLLEGE, CAREER, MILITARY READINESS (CCMR)
+Performance Objective 8 - COLLEGE, CAREER, AND MILITARY READINESS (CCMR)

 Goals